redteaminterac/pe4shell/README.md

 # pe4shell
-- Portable TCP/HTTP backdoor for Windown and Linux
-- Generate TCP/HTTP reverse shell for Windows and Linux
+- Portable HTTP/S reverse shell for Windows to be connected to metasploit